 You have two years of accounts or self-assessment tax returns available

-There may be some discretion around the deposit that's required, or your credit rating.
-You may also be able to find a lender who would consider your application if you have one year of accounts plus a projection, but these are in the minority.
+You may also be able to find a lender who would consider your self-employed mortgage application if you have one year of accounts plus a projection, but these are in the minority.

 Some stricter lenders may want to see a prediction of your future clients or contracts, to make sure you can afford your mortgage repayments.